I recently received a question from someone (paraphrased and anonymized):

 I’ve got 6 months to brush up on job skills and knowledge to get ready for the job market.
 I was hoping you could tell me the stack and skills that Clique uses?
 I want to focus on those tools and be best prepared for any openings at Clique in the future.

 It’s a fun question, a lot of the advice out there is to “Just study algorithms and data structures”.
 But the truth is there’s a lot more to being a programmer than programming.
-The technology stack often doesn’t matter that much, but the skills used matter a lot.
+The technology stack often doesn’t matter that much, but skills matter a lot.

 So what does Clique use?

 So what’s actually important to working here?
 I think I can give 5 things that I think are important to working at Clique.
-These don’t go away job to job, you’ll use them everywhere you go.
+These skills don’t go away from job to job, you’ll use them everywhere you go.

 - Have “Soft Skills”